 The basilicas and baptisteries of the ancient Byzantine capital have excellent iconographic and chromatic repertoires from which to draw: they surely provided him that immaterial sense of mysticism that helped him to design the perfect Paradise.

-On the one hand the Comedy, on the other the Byzantine mosaics: such a fascinating combination pushed, during the twentieth century, critics to analyze the last two parts of Dante’s work and search for triplets and images related in some way to the mosaic decorations of Ravenna.
+On the one hand the Comedy, on the other the Byzantine mosaics: such a fascinating combination pushed, during the 20th century, critics to analyse the last two parts of Dante’s work and search for triplets and images related in some way to the mosaic decorations of Ravenna.

 The courts of the basilica of Sant’Apollinare Nuovo